ryanakuhl/Offenders/README.md

-Found a list of daycares and schools in the city, then found a list of registered Offenders' addresses and using geopy, compared the two to find those that resided within 1,000 feet of an Institution.
+Found a list of daycares and schools in the city, then obtained registered Offenders' addresses using geopy.
+Compared the two to find those that resided within 1,000 feet of an Institution.